EliAndrewC/l7r/setting/l7r.md

 This is also how things work for Governors and County Magistrates, and generally any kind of tax collection position or office which generates revenue.
 Officials are expected to meet their obligations to the government, and when they do well they keep what is left over, and when they do poorly they must draw from their personal or family fortunes in order to ensure that the financial obligation is met.

 At the Imperial level, the Ministry of Revenue oversees Imperial tax collection.
 Consider a vassal domain such as the Wakashi house of the Ikoma family.
 The Wakashi owe taxes to those above them, which come to:
-- 2% of their land tax revenue to the Ikoma family daimyo, Ikoma Tsanuri
+- 2% of their land output to the Ikoma family daimyo, Ikoma Tsanuri
 - 3% to the daimyo of the Lion clan, Akodo Toturi
 - 5% to the Emperor

+These percentages are of total land output (i.e. the gross agricultural production from the domain's farms), not of the land tax actually collected.
+Since the daimyo collects 1/3 of land output as land tax (per the rent-and-tax discussion further down), the 10% kicked up to the Wakashi's superiors is roughly 30% of the Wakashi's gross land-tax revenue.

 The Ikoma Family Ministry of Revenue, the Lion Clan Ministry of Revenue, and the Imperial Ministry of Revenue all have representatives in the Wakashi domain to oversee this collection.
-Although these numbers make up a relatively low percentage, they add up to quite a lot of wealth, and of course a domain such as the Wakashi has other obligations as well, such as fighting for their clan in times of war, and contributing legionnaires to the Imperial legions, etc.
+Although these numbers make up a relatively low percentage of land output, they add up to quite a lot of wealth, and of course a domain such as the Wakashi has other obligations as well, such as fighting for their clan in times of war, and contributing legionnaires to the Imperial legions, etc.

 Beyond collecting land taxes and business license fees, the Ministry of Revenue at the provincial and domain level also collects **import tariffs** at the gates of walled cities.
 Caravans entering a walled provincial city or capital city must submit their cargo to inspection and pay a fee based on the goods carried and the merchant's family of origin (favorable rates having been negotiated as standing trade arrangements between clans and families).